Wireline (cabling): Slicklines

 Slickline is a smooth single strand of wireline with diameters ranging form 0.082" to 0.160".
 Slickline has no conductor (although there are specialized polymer coated slicklines and tubing encapsulated (TEC) slicklines).
 They are used for light well construction and well maintenance activities as well as memory reliant subsurface data gathering.
 Slickline work includes mechanical services such a gauge emplacement and recovery, subsurface valve manipulation, well bore cleaning and fishing.

-Braided line has mechanical characteristics similar to mono-conductor wireline, and is used for well construction and maintenance tasks such as heavy duty fishing and well bore cleaning work.